-Inspired by Diakonikolas and Kane (2016), we reduce the class of problems consisting of testing whether an unknown distribution over [n] equals a fixed distribution to this very problem when the fixed distribution is uniform over [n].
+Inspired by Diakonikolas and Kane (2016), we reduce the class of problems consisting of testing whether an unknown distribution over [n] equals a fixed distribution to the special case in which the fixed distribution is uniform over [n].
 Our reduction preserves the parameters of the problem, which are n and the proximity parameter $\epsilon > 0$, up to a constant factor.

 While this reduction yields no new bounds on the sample complexity of either problems, it provides a simple way of obtaining testers for equality to arbitrary fixed distributions from testers for the uniform distribution.
+The reduction first reduces the general case to the case of "grained distributions" (in which all probabilities are multiples of $\Omega(1/n)$), and then reduces this case to the case of the uniform distribution.
+Using grained distributions as a pivot of the exposition, we call attention to this natural class.